mariomulansky/PySpike/Readme.md

     cd test
     nosetests

-Finally, you should make the installation folder known to Python to be able to import pyspike in your own projects.
+Finally, you should make PySpike's installation folder known to Python to be able to import pyspike in your own projects.
 Therefore, add your `/path/to/PySpike` to the `$PYTHONPATH` environment variable.

 ## Spike trains